hmlongco/Factory/README.md

     ...
 }
 ```
-Here this particular view model uses one of Factory's `@Injected` property wrappers to request the desired dependency.
+This particular view model uses one of Factory's `@Injected` property wrappers to request the desired dependency.
 Similar to `@Environment` in SwiftUI, we provide the property wrapper with a keyPath to a factory of the desired type and it resolves that type the moment `ContentViewModel` is created.

 And that's the core mechanism.
 In order to use the property wrapper you *must* define a factory within the specified container.
 That factory *must* return the desired type when asked.
 Fail to do either one and the code will simply not compile.
 As such, Factory is compile-time safe.